probot/probot/README.md

 Most of the interesting things are built with plugins, so consider starting by [writing a new plugin](docs/plugins.md) or improving one of the [existing ones](https://github.com/search?q=topic%3Aprobot-plugin&type=Repositories).

 Want to chat with Probot users and contributors?
-Join us in the [Slack channel](https://probot-slackin.herokuapp.com/)!
+[Join us in Slack](https://probot-slackin.herokuapp.com/)!